MARYAMTEE/MARYAMTEE/README.md

 Transitioning from an Office Technology background into tech hasn’t been easy, but I’m determined to break in and make an impact.
 I’m driven to build useful, beautiful things.

-I’m not pretending to be a pro—just showing up daily, learning in public, and hoping to connect with others on the same path.
+I’m not pretending to be a pro just showing up daily, learning in public, and hoping to connect with others on the same path.

 ---